metagov/daostar/DAOIPs/daoip-3.md

 }
 ```

-The target of `attestationIssuersURI` MUST return an array of entities, each represented by an `issuer` which issues attestations on behalf of the DAO.
+When dereferenced, `attestationIssuersURI` MUST return an array of entities, each represented by an `issuer` which issues attestations on behalf of the DAO.

 ```json
 {